OMGDuke/raid-ready/readme.md

 # Raid Ready

 ### Description
 Check if your WoW guild is ready to raid.
 Enter your server and guild name for a breakdown based on roles.
+A live demo of Raid Ready is available [*here*](https://raid-ready.herokuapp.com).

 ### Installation
 - Clone this repo.
 - Run `npm install`
-- Add your Battle.net API key to ./app/js/services/GuildService.js line 5
 - Run `npm start`
 - Visit http://localhost:8080